Mount Jackson, Virginia: Civil War era

 Company G of the 33rd Regiment of Virginia Infantry, part of the famous "Stonewall Brigade" under command of General Thomas "Stonewall" Jackson, was largely recruited in Mt.
 Jackson and vicinity.

 The town saw conflict during the Civil War, incurred damage and was occupied by soldiers of both armies at various times.
 During his Valley Campaign of 1862, General Thomas "Stonewall" Jackson made one of his headquarters just south of town at a manor on Rude's Hill, about 3 miles south of Mt.
 Jackson.
 As a highly defensible high ground position, commanding the Valley Pike, the North Fork of the Shenandoah River and Meem's Bottom and approaches south, Rude's Hill had a particularly active role in the Civil War, occupied, encamped on and contested by both armies from 1862 to 1865.

-On November 16–18, 1863 Col. William H. Boyd's Union cavalry reconnoitered from West Virginia to the area of the Valley Pike.
+On November 16–18, 1863 Col. William H. Boyd's Union cavalry reconnoitred from West Virginia to the area of the Valley Pike.
 The Federal troopers skirmished at Woodstock, Edinburg and Mt.
 Jackson.
 North of Mt.
 Jackson the Federals encountered Confederate cavalry under command of Maj.
 Robert White.
 White.
 The rebel troopers retreated through Mt.
 Jackson fighting, crossing the bridges through Meems Bottom and to the defensible position on Rude's Hill.
 Realizing that White's horse artillery could sweep the bridge from the hill, Boyd withdrew from the skirmish at Rude's Hill and withdrew to Woodstock, pursued by Confederate cavalry.
 Boyd's reconnaissance-in-force then returned to West Virginia.
 Losses from the Mount Jackson cavalry engagement were light on both sides.